lijikun/nrvs-beamline-utils/README.md

     ```./switch_sample.bash Sample1```

-* Edit the end of the `in_padd` file, such that the corrected raw files are included.
+* Edit the (15.1) section of the `in_padd` file, such that the correct raw scan data files are included.

 * Run `padd` to generate the sum file `[Sample Name]_sum.dat`.